Phooli (film): Production

 This is directed by Avinash Dhyani and produced by Manish Kumar, Avinash Dhyani, Lalit Jindal, Rajeev Sharma, and Capt.
 Manoj Kumar Singh. co-produced by Sanjay Agrawal, Mohit Tyagi, Smriti Hari and Ravinder Bhat.
 The film was entirely shot in Uttrakhand.

-The film is entirely shot on iphone 13 max pro, and it's a increbdible detail.

 Reception

 The film received rather positive reviews.
 Film Information, however, was more mixed about the production.

 The film has been screened in numerous schools, where it has received widespread appreciation from teachers.
 They have encouraged students and their parents to watch it and draw inspiration from its message.
 The Uttarakhand Government also greatly appreciated the film, providing a subsidy to its makers in recognition of its impact.